Ajarmar/zeroprac/README.md

 - Hold Select and press Start to bring up a stage select menu.
 Selecting a stage will bring you to it with the appropriate equipment/experience for that point in the route.
     - Hold L when selecting a stage to get the appropriate hard mode equipment.
 - Hold Select and press L to return to the latest checkpoint.
+- Hold Select and press R to perform a combined command to change RNG and reset the stage timer.
+This command will work anywhere in a stage, but is primarily designed to be used before boss battles begin.
+RNG is advanced using the standard RNG formula present in the game.
 - Press Start during stage intro cutscenes to skip them.
 (Not available for other cutscenes.)
 - If you die, you can press Start to immediately return to the latest checkpoint without losing a life.
 - Skip text boxes by holding Start.